core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ## Design Considerations ## {#ssec-deterministic-requests-design}

-The hard part is arriving at a consensus pair (key, nonce) to be used for the encrypting the Deterministic Request, while avoiding reuse of the same (key, nonce) pair across different requests.
+The hard part is arriving at a consensus pair (key, nonce) to be used with the AEAD cipher for encrypting the Deterministic Request, while also avoiding reuse of the same (key, nonce) pair across different requests.

 Diversity can conceptually be enforced by applying a cryptographic hash function to the complete input of the encryption operation over the plain CoAP request (i.e., the AAD and the plaintext of the COSE object), and then using the result as source of freshness.

 No particular hashing mechanism is recommended so far, but any non-malleable cryptographically secure hash should be suitable.
 Furthermore, malleable hashes could also be permitted, if the input material was adequately encapsulated before hashing.

-One possibility would be to fix a deterministic key, and use the source of freshness to build a deterministic AEAD nonce for each Deterministic Request, i.e. as Partial IV component (see Section 5.2 of {{RFC8613}).
+One possibility would be to fix a deterministic key, and use the source of freshness to build a deterministic AEAD nonce for each Deterministic Request, i.e. as Partial IV component (see Section 5.2 of {{RFC8613}}).
 However, the 40 bit available for the Partial IV are by far insufficient to ensure that the deterministic nonce is not reused across different Deterministic Requests.
-Even if the full deterministic AEAD nonce could be set, the sizes used by common algorithms would still be too short.
+Even if the full deterministic AEAD nonce could be set, the sizes used by common algorithms would still be too small.

-As a consequence, the proposed method takes the opposite approach, by considering a fixed deterministic AEAD nonce, while generating a deterministic encryption key for each Deterministic Request.
+As a consequence, the proposed method takes the opposite approach, by considering a fixed deterministic AEAD nonce, while generating a different deterministic encryption key for each Deterministic Request.
 That is, the hash computed over the plain CoAP request is taken as input to the key generation.
 As an advantage, this approach does not require to transport the computed hash in the OSCORE option.

 \[ Note: This has a further positive side effect arising with version -11 of Group OSCORE.
 That is, since the full encoded OSCORE option is part of the AAD, it avoids a circular dependency from feeding the AAD into the hash computation, which in turn needs crude workarounds like building the full AAD twice, or zeroing out the hash-to-be. \]